Node.js and Express Tutorial for Beginners

 Installing Node in your system

 To install Node.js in your system.
-Head over to the official website of Node.js downloads page and grab a copy of Node based on your operating system.
+Head over to the official website of the Node.js downloads page and download its setup file based on your operating system.

 npm init --y

-To install the latest and stable version Express in your project, run the following command.
+To install the latest and most stable version of Express in your project, run the command:

 npm install --save express